Natural materials are reusable, safely disposable, compostable, safe to use, friendly, sustainable, and renewable. What’s not to love?

 Wood is my craft and a great material: natural, sustainable, renewable, and nature loves it.
-Yes, this was considered when evaluating my livelihood.
+This is my livelihood.

 - Local trees or local lumber